Yoshiki443/weather_parameters/README.md

 - Ver1.1 : 2020/05/27 Added functions to convert between temperature[C] and temperature[F]
 - Ver1.2 : 2020/10/03 Modified WVP_to_T function
 - Ver1.3 : 2020/11/20 Added functions to calculate specific humidity, absolute humidity, and virtual temperature
+- Ver1.4 : 2021/01/16 Modified SSI, and added functions to calculate pressure reduced to mean sea level, and surface height

 # Install
 You can install **wxparams** using pip as below, or just download from the [GitHub repository](https://github.com/Yoshiki443/weather_parameters).